 - Select ‘Install Now’.

-- Close the installer, when Microsoft Office Picture Manager Installation gets over.
+- Close the installer, when MS Office Picture Manager Installation gets over.

 - Now you’re all set to launch it on your system.